f2black/hello-learning-world/README.md

 # Hello World

-Just practice to learn some new programming language:
+Just practice to learn new programming languages:

-- calculate program written by python
+- a calculate program written by python
 - running in the jupyter notebook